Finance Expert Rachel Cruze ‘Loves To Spend Money’ — Here’s How She Got Control

 ©Rachel Cruze

 I couldn’t wait to sat down with Rachel Cruze to chat about budgeting.
 Host of the popular financial podcast “The Rachel Cruze Show,” Cruze lives by a mantra that I strive for in my own life: “Money should be fun, not stressful.”
-She joined me for the first episode of the new podcast “Live Richer” to tell me about the trick to balancing the fun and responsible sides of money, especially in big spending periods like the holidays.
+She joined me for the first episode of the new podcast “Richer Way” to tell me about the trick to balancing the fun and responsible sides of money, especially in big spending periods like the holidays.

 She co-authored “Smart Money Smart Kids” with her father, famous personal finance expert Dave Ramsey, and in 2016, she published “Love Your Life, Not Theirs: 7 Money Habits for Living the Life You Want,” and early on in our conversation, Cruze shared a few interesting lessons she picked up from her dad.
 She and her siblings were given their first checking account when they reached the age of 15.
 And then her parents did something unusual … They used this time to let their kids fail and learn from their mistakes.